rustfoundation/cargo-capslock/README.md

 [LICENSE-documentation](LICENSE-documentation), and
 [COPYRIGHT](COPYRIGHT) for details.

-You can also read more under the Foundation's [intellectual property policy](ip-policy).
+You can also read more under the Foundation's [intellectual property policy][ip-policy].

 ## Trademark